-Most of us associate attachment theory with the infant stage, but it turns out that we must actively remain attached to our children until they are ready to live on their own which, for most of our kids, begins at 18, but is not fully realized until their early- to mid-20s.
+Most of us associate attachment theory with the infant stage.
+But it turns out that we must actively remain attached to our children until they are ready to live on their own.
+For most of our kids, begins at 18, but is not fully realized until their early- to mid-20s.

 How do you know if you and your teenager are no longer attached?
-Well, you probably don’t like them very much, and they don’t like you.
+Well, the most obvious sign is that you don’t like them very much, and they don’t like you.

 We live in a society that says this is “normal.”
 Parents tell each other that teenagers are just a pain in the ass.
 And teens talk about what a drag their parents are.
 But just because something is considered normal in our society does not mean it is healthy.
-The authors of the book Hold On to Your Kids: Why Parents Need to Matter More Than Peers, say that parents of teenagers need to completely reject the idea that we should be letting our children go, and instead continually work on our attachment with them.
+The authors of the book Hold On to Your Kids: Why Parents Need to Matter More Than Peers, say that we must continually work on our attachment with teens.

 How we unattach

 For most of us, beginning in grade school, our kids start to differentiate themselves from us and separate.
-While they may have once come to us for cuddles and affirmation, they become increasingly focused on their friends for fun, attention, and company.
+Our kids once came to us for cuddles and affirmation.
+Many grow up to become increasingly focused on their friends for fun, attention, and company.

-As they enter middle school, this transition is nearing completion, and most parents are resigned to the idea that now our kids are at best bored by us, at worst hate being with us.
-We mistakenly believe that this is “normal” and “natural” teen behavior.
+As they enter middle school, this transition is nearing completion.
+At this point most parents are resigned to the idea that the relationship suffers.
+We sense that our kids are at best bored by us, at worst hate being with us.
+Parents mistakenly believe that this is “normal” and “natural” teen behavior.

 Why we need attached teens